jlizakowski/Babbler/README.md

 ## Caveats
 * The code hasn't been touched in ~11 years.
 It was a work in progress.
 I wouldn't write it the same way today.
 * I'm releasing it as open-source, if anyone is interested in extending it or experimenting with it.
-* I learned of Markov chains while building this, so the implementation might be non-standard.
+* I learned about Markov chains while building this, so the implementation might be non-standard.

 ## Applications
 * Text Generation (Babbling)